graphcore/examples/applications/popart/bert/README.md

 If full pre-training is required (with the two phases with different sequence lengths) then data will need to be generated separately for the two phases:

--  once with --sequence-length 128 and --mask-tokens 20
+- once with --sequence-length 128 --mask-tokens 20 --duplication-factor 6
-- once with --sequence-length 384 --mask-tokens 60
+- once with --sequence-length 384 --mask-tokens 56 --duplication-factor 6

 See the `bert_data/README.md file`  for more details on how to generate this data.